SamFeltip/Sharrowvale-Small-Businesses/src/content/businesses/eve-kitchen.md

 ---
 title: "Eve Kitchen"
 preview: "Small batch handmade doughnuts and cafe"
-description: "Small batch handmade doughnuts and cafe"
+description: "Eve Kitchen, founded by Lauren Eve, is a newly opened handmade doughnut shop and artisan cafe in Sheffield.
+They specialize in small batch, handmade doughnuts crafted with seasonal ingredients and classic flavors.
+Come experience their fresh, daily-made treats at their inviting new location."
 type: "business"

 # used for google maps